 Finally, saunter through the beautiful Jardin du Luxembourg to the Fountain des Quatre-Parties-du-Monde on the southern end of the green space.

-For lunch, dine at one of the nearby international restaurants (Georgian, Chinese and Mediterranean eateries are all close).
-Or, if you want to splash out, eat a luxurious oyster lunch at the legendary La Closerie des Lilas (which was frequented by Ernest Hemmingway).
+If you want to splash out, eat a luxurious oyster lunch at the legendary La Closerie des Lilas (which was frequented by Ernest Hemmingway).

-Afternoon: More Top Paris Attractions
+Afternoon: More Prime Paris Attractions

-Next, ride the Metro west toward Hotel des Invalides, where you can see Napoleon’s Tomb (ticket required, free with Paris Museum Pass).
+Next, ride the Metro west toward Hotel des Invalides, where you can see Napoleon’s Tomb (ticket required, free with Museum Pass).

 Finish your sightseeing at the Rodin Museum (ticket required, free entry with Paris Pass) that hosts an exceptional collection, including The Thinker, The Gates of Hell and The Kiss.